ChrisH2727/Milestone-3/TEST.md

         - Navigate to **User Access**

-        - Click on **Delete** against Fred Hoyle
+        - Click on **Delete** against user Fred Hoyle

-        - Confirm that it is not possible to delete Fred Hoyle's account unless it has been suspended.
+        - Confirm that it is not possible to delete user Fred Hoyle's account unless it has been suspended.

-        - Click on the **Approved** button against Fred Hoyle's account to suspend the account.
+        - Click on the **Approved** button against user Fred Hoyle's account to suspend the account.

-        - Click on the **Delete** button against Fred Hoyle's account.
+        - Click on the **Delete** button against user Fred Hoyle's account.

-        - Confirm that it is not possible to delete Fred Hoyle's account as he still has a source on loan.
+        - Confirm that it is not possible to delete user Fred Hoyle's account as he still has a source on loan.

         - Navigate to **Inventory** and then **Approve Request**